emmercm/www/src/blog/_shebang.md

 ## Portability

 Using `#! /usr/bin/env <interpreter>` for shebangs is typically more "portable" (works more reliably across a wide variety of OSes).
-This is because `/usr/bin/env` should always exist, but your interpreter could live in a non-standard location, especially if it isn't a shell (`python3`, `ruby`, `node`, `perl`, etc.).
+This is because `/usr/bin/env` should always exist (or your OS knows how to handle it), but your interpreter could live in a non-standard location, especially if it isn't a shell (`python3`, `ruby`, `node`, `perl`, etc.).

-For example, on macOS, Python 3.9.6 could be in any one of these locations:
+For example, on macOS, Python v3.9.6 could be in any one of these locations:

 - `/usr/bin/python3` is provided by the OS (and is typically quite old)
 - `/Library/Frameworks/Python.framework/Versions/3.9/bin/python3` is where the official installer puts it